Technik-Tueftler/TwitchHenCommander/README.md

 [English readme](https://github.com/Technik-Tueftler/TwitchHenCommander/blob/main/README.md)
  • [deutsche readme](https://github.com/Technik-Tueftler/TwitchHenCommander/blob/main/README.de.md)

+## Summary Feature
+1. Collect and post hashtags
+2. Post new clips
+3. Stream start message

 ## Feature
-1. Collects hashtags in the broadcaster's twitch chat and posts them to the configured Discord channel at the end of the stream or when a command is executed.
-You can set that only hashtags with a configurable rank are collected (vips, mods, broadcasters).
+1. Collects hashtags in the broadcaster's Twitch chat and posts them to the configured Discord channel at the end of the stream or when a command is executed.
+It can be set that only hashtags with a configurable rank are collected (Vips, Mods, Broadcaster).
 You can also specify whether the hashtag function should be started or ended with the start or end of the stream and thus be posted automatically.
-2. If a new clip is created in your stream, it can also be posted on the Discord.
+2. If a new clip is created in your stream, it can also be posted on the Discord channel.
+3. When your stream starts, a message is sent to the Discord channel.
+You can customize this message and pass parameters.

 ## Installation / Execution
 1. Runs the program locally by executing the main file.
 To do this, simply copy the repository and execute `main.py`.
 The settings must be loaded via the environment variables.
 The variables can be stored directly in the system or you can use an `.env` file.
 The `template.env` file can be used for this by renaming it to `.env` and writing the value to the required variables.
 The program was tested and developed under Python 3.11.